-Highway Federal, State, and local capital and operating revenues are based on estimated Federal, State, and local expenditures over the last several years.
-Transit Federal capital and operating revenues are based on historic expenditures over the last several years, and assessment of available Federal formula and program funds.
-State transit revenues are based on the State maintaining estimated year 2015 funding levels through the year 2050 with inflation at 1.7 percent.
+Federal, State, and local highway capital and operating revenues are based on historical expenditures over the last several years and are documented in Table 4.15.
+Federal, State, and local transit capital and operating revenues are based on historical expenditures over the last several years and assessment of available Federal formula and program funds and are documented in Table 4.16.